BIOLOGY 1 Syllabus

 EXTRA CREDIT POLICY: Extra credit is only available to students with 0 missing assignments.
 Students may raise their overall grade a maximum of 10% through extra credit.
 Extra credit is available at any time to any eligible student.
 To view options for extra credit, please visit the class website and click on “Extra Credit” in the "Informational" section.
 Extra credit will be input before progress reports and report cards (twice a marking period).

 TARDY POLICY: You are expected to be in your seat when the bell rings.
 Otherwise, you are considered tardy.

 CHEATING POLICY: Any sort of academic dishonesty is considered cheating.
 This includes, but is not limited to, copying another students work and plagiarism.
 Students caught cheating will receive a zero for that assignment and citizenship grade will drop.

 CELL PHONE POLICY: Cell phones may not be active during class.
-Students will be asked to keep phones face down on their desks during class.
+Students will be asked to keep phones in provided holder during class.
 Active phones will be confiscated and turned over to administration.
 Having an active phone during a test can, and will be, considered cheating.

 FOOD AND DRINK POLICY: Food and drinks are not allowed in science class.